 Casco is a very small town located in the state of Michigan.
 With a population of 4,047 people and two constituent neighborhoods, Casco is the 229th largest community in Michigan.

 Unlike some towns, Casco isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Casco are a mix of both white- and blue-collar jobs.
-Overall, Casco is a town of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Casco who work in office and administrative support (13.34%), sales jobs (13.06%), and management occupations (9.96%).
+Overall, Casco is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Casco who work in office and administrative support (11.03%), management occupations (9.47%), and maintenance occupations (8.20%).

-The per capita income in Casco in 2010 was $24,047, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $96,188 for a family of four.
+The per capita income in Casco in 2018 was $31,514, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $126,056 for a family of four.
 However, Casco contains both very wealthy and poor people as well.

 The people who call Casco home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Casco residents report their race to be White.
-Important ancestries of people in Casco include Polish, Irish, Italian, and English.
+The greatest number of Casco residents report their race to be White, followed by Asian.
+Important ancestries of people in Casco include German, Polish, Irish, Italian, and English.

 The most common language spoken in Casco is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.